You Don't Own Me: Impact

 Lesley Gore's single "You Don't Own Me" was one of the first songs of its kind to become a feminist anthem, speaking out against the misogynistic culture at the time the single was written in 1963.
 The impact of this song is evident today, as it has become a song of women's empowerment that is often played during many feminist rights marches, campaigns, and is often showcased on TV shows with a similar agenda.

 Lesley Gore re-recorded "You Don't Own Me" for her 11th album Ever Since in 2005, later utilizing it during the 2012 presidential campaign encouraging women to vote and protect women's reproductive rights.
 The song has since been used in many different feminist rights campaigns, marches and TV shows, highlighting the significance of the powerful message the song still delivers.
 Gore said “After some 40 years, I still close my show with that song because I can’t find anything stronger, to be honest with you".
 She still believes in the song's message, stating "When you can do a song in different ways, and do it over different periods of time, and it still has its legs, there's something to be said for that".

 Gore died in 2015 at the age of 68, sparking a remembrance of the hit song, "which only grew stronger as the rallying cry during the women’s marches in 2018 around the MeToo movement".
 Even in death, she captivated a nation with the powerful words in "You Don't Own Me".

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

-Saygrace version
+Grace version

+Background

 In 2015, the song was recorded by Australian singer Grace and was released as her debut single.
 It features American rapper G-Eazy.
 Grace's version was produced by Quincy Jones, who also produced the original recording by Lesley Gore, and Parker Ighile.
+It was released on March 17, 2015, one month after Gore's death.
+The song was released worldwide on August 17, 2015.
+In an interview with House of Fraser, Grace said, "Quincy Jones told me how the song came out during the feminist movement and how it was such a strong statement.
+I loved the song, started researching Lesley Gore and fell in love with her as an artist.
+[You Don't Own Me] really inspired me."

+Charts

-It was released on March 17, 2015, one month after Gore's death, and peaked at number 1 on the ARIA Charts, later being certified 3× Platinum by the ARIA.
+It peaked at number 1 on the ARIA Charts, later being certified 3× Platinum by the ARIA.
 The song was also a success in New Zealand, peaking at number 5 for two consecutive weeks, and in the United Kingdom, peaking at number 4.